DENTAL CROWNS IN BANGKOK

 Step-by-Step for Crowns

 - Shade selection

-- Tooth preparation, impression and temporarization.
+- Tooth preparation, impression and installation of a temporary crown.
 The temporary crown is placed for 3-7 days during the laboratory fabrication.

 - Crown delivery and cementation on the second visit.

-In general, it will take 2 visits(3-7 days up to number of dental crowns)
+In general, it will take 2 visits(3-7 days for each dental crown)

-The Ivory Dental Clinic determines to provide prompt service so every patient gets fast response and efficient treatment.
+The Ivory Dental Clinic is determined to provide prompt service so every patient receives a fast response and efficient treatment.